swannodette/swannodette.github.com/_posts/2014-07-30-hijacking-json.md

 });
 ```

-Note that the builder methods get the original node as contextual
+Note that the builder methods get the original JSON node as contextual
 information.
 By default transit-js builds the values
 incrementally. transit-js can also build values at once from an array
 as in the case of `Immutable.Vector`.
 Sadly this can't be done for